Distinct signatures of spinning PBH domination and evaporation: doubly peaked gravitational waves, dark relics and CMB complementarity: Conclusions and discussions

 \item Though initial PBH spin leaves insignificant effects in the case of ISGWB, fermionic DM, and scalar vector and fermionic DR particles, we find significant effects of PBH spin for graviton as DR particles.
 It offers us an exciting opportunity to employ otherwise unrelated experiments, CMB detectors, and GW detectors to break the degeneracy between spinning and nonspinning PBH scenarios.
-Thus, cosmological estimations of $\Delta N_{\rm eff}$ from CMB experiments and detection of ISGWB in future GW observations complement each other (see Fig. \ref{con24}) to constrain the spin of PBH population.
+Thus, cosmological estimations of $\Delta N_{\rm eff}$ from CMB experiments and detection of ISGWB in future GW observations complement each other (see Fig. \ref{con24}) to constrain the reheating history more effectively.

 \item Different observational probes offer very different sensitivities for initial PBH abundance, $\beta_f$.
 As we have discussed, ISGWB strongly depends on the initial PBH abundance, as even a slight change in $\beta_f$ alters the duration of the early PBH domination and leads to large modifications of the ISGWB peaks.
 On the other hand, when we consider scenarios with the generation of DR, DM or baryogenesis from Hawking evaporation, we find them to depend on $\beta_f$ only when PBHs evaporate before they can dominate the universe.
 But, if the PBHs dominate the universe for a finite duration, the initial abundance of PBH or the duration of PBH domination does not alter the results significantly, as is evident from the left panels of Figs. \ref{con24} and \ref{con23}, and also from the sensitivity plots in Figs. \ref{con22} and \ref{con2}.